In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Total = $2,516

-My expenses are by no means high, since I do run a streamlined business online, but after the business expenses are paid I pay myself a $900 weekly salary that goes into a household bank account.
-I’m the breadwinner for my husband and I, so what I make pays the rent and puts food on the table.
+My expenses are by no means high, since I do run a streamlined business online, but after the business expenses are paid I pay myself a $900 weekly salary that goes into a joint household bank account.

-How are you doing with freelancing full-time?
+How are you doing with blogging full-time?
 What are your income goals this year?
 Leave a comment.